seva009/lilith_ai/README.md

 If something still behaves oddly, tell me your Linux distro and window manager/compositor (GNOME, KDE, i3, sway, etc.) and I'll give a tailored fix.

-Inspired by The Noexistence of You and Me.

 Lilith will always "exist" here.
-Forever... only "existing" for you."
+Forever... only "existing" for you.